 After this process is completed, your oral surgeon will put the gums back in place and stitch them together.
 Over the next few months, the grafted material will be encouraged to grow, and fill in for lost bone and soft tissue.

 A common use of bone grafting is for ridge augmentation.
 Ridge augmentation can recapture the natural contour of your gums and jaw after the loss of a tooth as a result of trauma, congenital anomalies, infection, or periodontal disease.
-To achieve an ideal amount of gum and bone as a support for surrounding restorations or implants may require both hard- and soft-tissue reconstruction.
+To achieve an ideal amount of gum and bone as support for surrounding restorations or implants may require both hard- and soft-tissue reconstruction.

 After the loss of one or more teeth, your gums and jawbone may become indented where the tooth or teeth once were.
 This occurs because the jawbone recedes when it no longer has to hold a tooth in place.
-Not only is this indentation unnatural looking, it also causes the replacement tooth to look too long compared to the adjacent teeth.
+Not only is this indentation unnatural looking, but it also causes the replacement tooth to look too long compared to the adjacent teeth.
 This can also create an area that is difficult to keep clean.

 Ridge augmentation uses bone and tissue-grafting procedures to fill in the indented area of the jaw and gums, which leaves you with a smooth gum line that coexists with your restoration or dental implant.